nim65s/tutorial-eclo/README.md

 Mihini's application
 --------------------

-This program cames from [the Mihini samples from Eclipse’s git repository](http://git.eclipse.org/c/mihini/org.eclipse.mihini.samples.git/), in `greenhouse-m3da/mihini-greenhouse-m3da-demo/src/`
+This program is based on [the Mihini samples from Eclipse’s git repository](http://git.eclipse.org/c/mihini/org.eclipse.mihini.samples.git/), in `greenhouse-m3da/mihini-greenhouse-m3da-demo/src/`

 ### Using Lua Development Tools